brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 to create and share an open source library with the world, and a bunch of GenAI tools copy your code, with you getting zero credit or value back.

-## Example #3: books
+## Example #3: books and blogs

-Just last year, as my latest book, _[Fundamentals of DevOps and Software Delivery](https://www.fundamentals-of-devops.com/)_ came out, a friend of mine asked me an interesting question:
+When my latest book, _[Fundamentals of DevOps and Software Delivery](https://www.fundamentals-of-devops.com/)_, came out last year, a friend of mine asked me an interesting question:

 > In the age of LLMs, will people still use books to learn the fundamentals?